 I think it's important to ask at this juncture, whether privatization pushes might somehow (at least in part) be a kind of logical conclusion some might reach based on the use of Return On Investment (ROI) analysis of libraries intended to demonstrate their value to the community.
 I know only a small amount about ROI, and think it's vital to put some sort of legible dollar sign on all that the library accomplishes in a community to underline its importance.
 I'm all for putting the services libraries and librarians provide into terms politicians and taxpayers can understand, but I think we should consider whether by monetizing invaluable services, we might set ourselves up for economic evaluation, and possibly the determination that we're not "cost-effective."

-Beyond purely economic criticism, the idea of a private company having control over the information available to the public smacks of censorship and bias (and you can’t tell me that it wouldn’t happen when all operations — including hiring staff and buying books — [will be] ceded to L.S.S.I..”).
+Beyond purely economic criticism, the idea of a private company having control over the information available to the public smacks of censorship and bias (and you can’t tell me that it wouldn’t happen when “all operations — including hiring staff and buying books — [will be] ceded to L.S.S.I..”).
 Who's to say that the company won’t receive money from an outside source (um, say, a big oil company, or a particular political party) which pushes them to surreptitiously remove all negative press regarding said company or party, along with any information contrary to their beliefs, from the library shelves?
 Or perhaps invest more heavily in purchasing resources that paint their actions and views in a rosier light?

-Photo courtesy of Anglo Enterprises & Vineyard Film Limited
+Photo courtesy of Anglo Enterprises & Vineyard Film Limited 1966 production of Fahrenheit 451 by Ray Bradbury Retrieved from Wolf in Sheep's Clothing blog |

 It's possible that I'm (slightly) overreacting, and if anyone has stories of privatization working in the long-term for the good of a community, this would be a great place to open up discussion.
 I'd love to hear everyone's thoughts.
 But to me, privatizing public information access, is a slippery slope to censorship and just one more sledgehammer blow driving the existing wedge between upper and lower classes in this country a little deeper.